 A few months ago, I came across the idea of having a capsule wardrobe, and project 333, which is a challenge that says you need to cut your wardrobe down to 33 items for 3 months (this includes accessories, shoes, work and leisure wear, but does not include workout gear, underwear items, pj’s and house-wear like dressing gowns etc).
 I tried to cut my own wardrobe down, and came pretty close, actually I am technically under 33 items in the picture below – but if you count my coats, shoes and hats/scarves/gloves (which she says you need to do) – I am over 33 items, but still, I am substantially less that what I started with.
 And I guess we all got to start somewhere.
 Here is what I put back in my wardrobe after I did the challenge:

 While I was re-branding my blog and taking stock of what truly matter to me, I realised that I think a lot of us have this unhealthy obsession with clothes.
 I am the first to admit, I loved Spree and regularly bought clothes online.
 I bought and stored tons of clothes, half of which I never even wore.
 And some of it, I wore, and it got holes or started to stretch and fade – and still I held onto it.
 The real question you need to ask yourself is: Do you own your clothes or do they own you?Do you own your clothes or do they own you?
-Take the #thisisusliving challenge and find out… Click To Tweet
+Take the #thisisusliving challenge and find out how to de-clutter your wardrobe!
+Click To Tweet

 Here is how you can get rid of more than half of your wardrobe: